 Eating to control your weight and your blood sugar

-The Mediterranean-style low carb approach which we recommend in The Blood Sugar Diet, is low in starchy, easily digestible carbs, but packed full of disease-fighting vitamins and flavonoids.
+The Mediterranean-style low carb approach, which we recommend in The Blood Sugar Diet, is a low sugar diet, low in starchy, easily digestible carbs, but packed full of disease-fighting vitamins and flavonoids.
 It is rich in olive oil, fish, nuts, fruit and vegetables, but also contains lots of lovely things that down the years we have been told not to eat, such as full fat yoghurt and eggs.

 Although it is derived from the eating habits of people living in Mediterranean countries, you can apply the principles of Med-style eating to a wide range of different cuisines, from Chinese or Indian through to Mexican or Scandanavian.

 There is extensive evidence for the benefit of the Mediterranean style low carbohydrate diet, including cutting your risk of heart disease and diabetes.
 It has even been found to reduce risk the risk of breast cancer, compared with those on a low-fat diet.
 Consuming extra virgin olive oil (the fresh squeezed juice of olives) seems to be particularly beneficial when it comes to cancer, perhaps because it contains compounds such as polyphenols which are known to be anti-inflammatory.

 “This is potentially a life changing book for people with raised blood sugar levels as well as those with type 2 diabetes”

 Dr Tim Spector, Professor of Genetics, Kings College, London

 Kick the Carbs: Low Carb Mediterranean Style Eating – The ‘M Plan’

 Cut right down on sugar, sugary treats, drinks and desserts: No more than once or twice a week and preferably less.
 You can use sugar substitutes like stevia and xylitol, but try to wean yourself off your sweet tooth.